zlatkok/swospp/README.md

 # SWOS++

 Add-on for legendary Sensible World of Soccer.
 Indispensable at tournaments.
 Features:
-- play games over the internet
+- play games over the Internet
 - save and replay complete matches
 - in-game control calibration and support for second keyboard player
 - DIY competition editor
-- expand shirt range to 0-255
+- expanded shirt range to 0-255
 - auto-save options, even on fast exit
 - some small original game bug fixes
 - ...and more... :)

-Change list can be seen [here](doc/changes.txt).
+Full change list can be seen [here](doc/changes.txt).

 ## Installation